Biden tells Quad leaders that Beijing is testing region at turbulent moment for Chinese economy

 Biden and Modi discussed Modi's recent visits to Russia and Ukraine as well as economic and security concerns about China.
 Modi is the most prominent leader from a nation that maintains a neutral position on Russia's invasion of Ukraine.

-The improved relations between Japan and South Korea, two nations with a deep and complicated history that have struggled to stay on speaking terms, have come amid worrying developments in the Pacific, including strides made by North Korea in its nuclear program and increasing Chinese assertiveness.
+The improved relations between Japan and South Korea, two nations with a deep and complicated history that have struggled to stay on speaking terms, have come amid worrying developments in the Pacific, including strides made by North Korea in its nuclear program and concerns about China.

-Biden commended Kishida for demonstrating “courage and conviction in strengthening ties” with South Korea, according to the White House.
-They also discussed China's “coercive and destabilizing activities" in the Pacific, Russia's war against Ukraine and emerging technology issues.
+Biden during their face-to-face meeting commended Kishida for demonstrating “courage and conviction in strengthening ties” with South Korea, according to the White House.
+They also discussed China, Russia's war against Ukraine and emerging technology issues.

-The U.S. and Japan are negotiating through a rare moment of tension in the relationship.
+The U.S. and Japan are dealing with a rare moment of tension in the relationship.
 Biden, as well as presidential candidates Kamala Harris and Donald Trump, have opposed a $15 billion bid by Japan's Nippon Steel to take over American-owned U.S. Steel.

 Biden administration officials indicated this week that a U.S. government committee's formal assessment of the proposed deal has yet to be submitted to the White House and may not come until after the Nov.
 5 election.